lfdoherty/node-corenlp-manager-client/README.md

 docker run -d -p 8099:8099 lfdoherty/corenlp-manager-server /bin/sh -c "cd app/node-corenlp-manager-server; node server.js"

 Then check it worked with "npm run example".
+Note that if you are using boot2docker on OS X, you'll need to modify example.js to point to the IP of your VirtualBox.
+(More info on this in example.js.)